ombori/grid-docs/grid-products/spaces-api.md

 ### [DELETE] Remove Space Products
 > **[DELETE] {base-url}/spaces/{id}/products**

-Deletes a space products by sending an array of `productTypeId` it will remove this product from the space and any relavant subfields in the GridProduct that related to this space
+This API allows you to delete space products by sending an array of `productTypeId`.
+It will remove these products from the specified space and any relevant subfields in the `GridProduct` that are related to this space.

 #### Body
 | parameter | type   | Description         | Example              |